Organizing for Action

 The IL is primarily responsible for coordinating their institution’s efforts to implement the Commitments on campus as outlined in the text of the Commitment.
 This includes, completing a comprehensive inventory of all greenhouse gas emissions, developing an institutional action plan for becoming carbon neutral and/or increasing resilience, and developing actions to make sustainability a part of the curriculum and other educational experience for all students.

-It is also the task of the IL to publicly report on these activities through the Reporting System.
-The IL is responsible for maintaining the public reporting profile for the institution (updating contact information and reports on the Reporting System on an ongoing basis), submitting reports for the institution, and acting as the information liaison between Second Nature and his or her campus community and President.
+It is also the task of the IL to publicly report on these activities through the Reporting Platform.
+The IL is responsible for maintaining the public reporting profile for the institution (updating contact information and reports on the Reporting Platform on an ongoing basis), submitting reports for the institution, and acting as the information liaison between Second Nature and his or her campus community and President.

 The IL has three key responsibilities in regards to maintaining your institution’s Commitment to the Climate Leadership Network: